zencart/documentation/content/user/new_user_topics/157_change_header_logo.md

 The name `yourname` will also include a file extension, such as `.png`, `.jpg`, etc.

-After creating your logo you can adjust the alt text, width, height, and image name in `includes/languages/english/YOURTEMPLATE/lang.header.php` (or `includes/languages/english/YOURTEMPLATE/header.php` in 1.5.7 or below).
+After creating your logo you can adjust the alt text, width, height, and image name in `includes/languages/english/YOURTEMPLATE/header.php`.

-**NOTE:** In 1.5.8 and above, If you don't have the file `includes/languages/english/YOURTEMPLATE/lang.header.php`, then copy `includes/languages/english/lang.header.php` to `includes/languages/english/YOURTEMPLATE/header.php` before editing.
+**NOTE:** If you don't have the file `includes/languages/english/YOURTEMPLATE/header.php`, then copy `includes/languages/english/header.php` to `includes/languages/english/YOURTEMPLATE/header.php` before editing.
 See [What if I don’t have a file that some instructions mention?](/user/new_user_topics/no_such_file/)

 For the purpose of this example, let's assume `yourname` is `newlogo.png`, and that the logo is 200px wide and 80px tall.

 ```
-    'HEADER_ALT_TEXT' => 'my new alt text',
+define('HEADER_ALT_TEXT', 'My new alt text');
-    'HEADER_LOGO_IMAGE' => 'newlogo.png',
+define('HEADER_LOGO_WIDTH', '200'); // this is the number of pixels
-    'HEADER_LOGO_WIDTH' => '200',
+define('HEADER_LOGO_HEIGHT', '80'); // this is the number of pixels
-    'HEADER_LOGO_HEIGHT' => '80',
+define('HEADER_LOGO_IMAGE', 'newlogo.png');
 ```

 Save this file and upload it to your server.